What Is Peri-Implantitis And How Serious Is It?

 - Bone deterioration is usually unseen but painful.
 It often feels like soreness in the jaw.

-- Bleeding occurs when the gums are infected.
-There are no situations where bleeding gums are healthy or to be expected.
+- Infected gums cause bleeding.
+There are no situations where bleeding gums are healthy.

 - Swollen or tender lymph nodes around the neck or armpits.

-It is important to remember that while these symptoms are real risks, they only happen when peri-implantitis is left untreated for significant amounts of time.
-When caught early and provided adequate supervision from a competent dentist, peri-implantitis can be treated before it ever causes undue discomfort or embarrassment.
+It is important to remember that while these symptoms are real risks, they only happen when left untreated for significant amounts of time.
+When caught early and provided proper supervision, peri-implantitis can be treated before causing discomfort or embarrassment.

 My doctor brought in the Endodontist and Oral Surgeon in a carefully choreographed treatment plan that was thoroughly discussed and approved by me after explanations about the rationale and timing.
 Do not hesitate to pick up the phone and put your teeth in the hands of Dental Partners.